Director of Learning - Mr V Ryan Email

 Product Design, Head of Department - Mrs G Burdett

 The Product Design department has undergone many changes recently.
-New Key Stage 3 projects have been developed to engage students and also build the necessary skills needed for the OCR Product Design GCSE and A-Level.
-We have also purchased a 3D Printer and CAD/CAM Laser Cutter to enhance the students skills and raise the quality of products the students can manufacture.
+Key Stage 3 projects have been developed to engage students and also build the necessary skills needed for the new AQA Product Design GCSE and A-Level.
+We have also purchased a 3D Printer and CAD/CAM Laser Cutter to enhance the students’ skills and raise the quality of products the students can manufacture.
 We are using the new technology for the current GCSE and A Level practical coursework but plan to deliver KS3 CAD/CAM projects very soon.

 At Key Stage 3 students investigate problems, develop and model ideas and produce working products which can then be used at home.
 They will be introduced to and learn about the different materials available, use a wide range of tools and machinery and develop their creativity and imagination to be able to produce innovative solutions to the problems given.
-All Key Stage 3 years will have a focus on modelling and design challenges to prepare them for the skills needed for the Product Design GCSE.
+All Key Stage 3 years will have a focus on iterative design and solving problems through the development of ideas, to prepare them for the skills needed for the Product Design GCSE and A Level.

 Celebrity totem pole (Resistant Materials)